-16. Capital Management and Liquidity
+15. Capital Management and Liquidity

-The Company considers its capital structure to consist of its cash, common shares, stock options and warrants.
+The Company considers its capital structure to consist of its equity, comprised of common shares, reserves (stock options and warrants), and accumulated deficit.
 The Company manages its capital structure and makes adjustments to it, in order to have the funds available to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash.

-The Company and its subsidiary are not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSX-V") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of February 28, 2019, the Company may not be totally compliant with the policies of the TSX-V. The impact of this violation is not known and is ultimately dependent on the discretion of the TSX-V. Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the periods ended February 28, 2019 and 2018.
-Neither the Company nor its subsidiaries are subject to externally imposed capital requirements.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSX-V") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
+As of February 28, 2020, the Company may not be totally compliant with the policies of the TSX-V. The impact of this violation is not known and is ultimately dependent on the discretion of the TSX-V. Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+There were no changes in the Company's approach to capital management during the periods ended February 29, 2020 and February 28, 2019.
+The Company is not subject to externally imposed capital requirements.
 The Company's capital for the reporting periods is summarized as follows:

-February 28, 2019 February 28, 2018
+February 29, 2020 February 28, 2019

 \$ \$

-Common shares 9 037 854 7 950 347
+Common shares 9,852,092 9,037,854

-Reserves 2 051 096 1 574 227
+Reserves 2,402,517 2,051,096

-Deficit (8 170 600) (7 598 878)
+Deficit (9,160,419) (8,170,600)

-2 918 350 1 925 696
+3,094,190 2,918,350